heathermiller/dist-prog-book/chapter/8/big-data.md

 - mapV, mapE - transform the vertex or edge collection.
 - triplets -returns collection of form ((i, j), (PV(i), PE(i, j), PV(j))).
 The operator essentially requires a multiway join between vertex and edge RDD.
 This operation is optimized by shifting the site of joins to edges, using the routing table, so that only vertex data needs to be shuffled.
 - leftJoin - given a collection of vertices and a graph, returns a new graph which incorporates the property of matching vertices from the given collection into the given graph without changing the underlying graph structure.
-- subgraph - returns a subgraph of the original graph by applying predicates on edges and vertices
+- subgraph - Applies predicates to return a subgraph of the original graph by filtering all the vertices and edges that don't satisfy the vertices and edges predicates respectively.
 - mrTriplets (MapReduce triplet) - logical composition of triplets followed by map and reduceByKey.
 It is the building block of graph-parallel algorithms.

 ## 2 Execution Models